 I studied philosophy, politics and economics at Otago University.
 After completing my masters and doctoral studies at the London School of Economics and Political Science I started working at the department of political science at Bilkent University.
 In 2003 I moved to the newly created Department of Philosophy at Bilkent, where I became chair in 2015.

 My research interests are varied, ranging from theoretical work in normative political philosophy to empirical work in comparative politics and health.
 At the moment most of my research time is devoted to a long-term project on the impact of political institutions on population health.

 Further research interest of mine include parliamentary immunity, the oil curse, education and the capabilities approach, and the apparent incompatibility between automatic unconscious behavior and moral responsibility.

-My research has been published in journals such as The Lancet, Social Science & Medicine, Lancet Global Health, World Politics, International Studies Quarterly, Public Choice, Human Rights Quarterly, Philosophical Psychology, Law and Philosophy, Politics, Philosophy & Economics, and the Journal of Political Philosophy.
+My research has been published in journals such as The Lancet, The BMJ, Social Science & Medicine, Lancet Global Health, World Politics, International Studies Quarterly, Public Choice, Human Rights Quarterly, Philosophical Psychology, Law and Philosophy, Politics, Philosophy & Economics, and the Journal of Political Philosophy.